Gender-based violence in Tajikistan in the context of COVID-19

-International Alert, together with its partner organisations, has been working actively in Tajikistan in preventing various forms of gender-based violence against women and girls (VAWG), including against persons living with disabilities.
+International Alert and its partner organisations have been working in Tajikistan to prevent gender-based violence against women and girls (VAWG), including those living with disabilities.

-Our Zindagii Shoista (Living with Dignity) approach has successfully and effectively reduced VAWG by addressing gender norms, not as abstract concepts, but through their manifestations in everyday life.
-Simultaneously, the approach also seeks to improve family livelihoods by giving participants the necessary skills for income-generating activities, reducing some of the stress factors leading to VAWG, fostering more co-operation in the family and increased respect for the role and contributions of women.
+Our Zindagii Shoista (Living with Dignity) approach has successfully and effectively reduced VAWG by addressing gender norms not as abstract concepts but through their manifestations in everyday life.
+At the same time, the approach also seeks to improve family livelihoods by giving participants the necessary skills for income-generating activities.
+This reduces some of the stress factors leading to VAWG, fostering more cooperation in the family and increased respect for the role and contributions of women.

-Following on from a successful three-year project in four villages in Jomi and Penjikent districts, in which we were able to reduce VAWG sustainably by approximately 50% through the Zindagii Shoista approach; we are currently implementing a follow-up project in six villages in Jomi and Vakhsh districts in the south of the country.
+In a successful three-year project in four villages in Jomi and Penjikent districts, we were able to reduce VAWG sustainably by approximately 50% through the Zindagii Shoista approach.
+We are now implementing a follow-up project in six villages in Jomi and Vakhsh districts in the south of the country.

-While the findings of this policy paper focus on Tajikistan, many of these are applicable to other low- and middle-income countries.
+While the findings of this policy paper focus on Tajikistan, many are also applicable to other low- and middle-income countries.